WonderLab Kids

 Wonder Lab is guided by Lila — an artist and educator devoted to creative development through play, imagination, and craft.

 Lila began formal artistic training at a young age, studying classical ballet for over 14 years alongside immersive studio art education.
-She studied at The Cooper Union and later Drawinga and Painting from Carnegie Mellon University.
+She studied at The Cooper Union and later Drawing and Painting from Carnegie Mellon University.

 Her teaching is strongly influenced by the IDEA Russian Art School in Brooklyn, where creativity is cultivated through games, mythological storytelling, imaginative world-building, and exposure to rich visual culture — allowing skill and craft to emerge naturally over time.